-Spring has finally arrived and you're eager to get outside.
+Eager to get outside?
 Go for it!
 Just take care to limit your risks.

 While certain genetic mutations can increase a woman's chances of a diagnosis, three specific actions can help offset the risks.

 For elderly Americans, dog walking is about as enjoyable as it gets when it comes to exercise—just remember to factor in the risks for falls.